How to Access Our Services?

 Detoxification - Services entail safe withdrawal from alcohol and/or drugs for a period of time in which the client adjusts to the absence of drugs, usually up to five days.
 Programs offer a 24-hour supervised non-medical environment in which clients are monitored, given information, motivated and referred to longer-term treatment.
 To ensure continued care, AODS requires linkages among the various treatment modalities to provide care following detoxification or residential services.

-AODS detoxification services are contracted with the following community based agencies: Bi-Bett's Pueblos del Sol in Concord and East County Detox in Pittsburg, and Neighborhood House's Holloman Detox in Richmond.
+AODS detoxification services are contracted with the following community based agencies: Bi-Bett's Pueblos del Sol in Concord and East County Detox in Pittsburg (women), and Southern Solano Alcohol Council (SSAC) in Vallejo.

 Outpatient Drug-Free Counseling - AODS non-residential treatment programs provide individual, group and family counseling, education and relapse prevention services.
 Treatment includes assessment, development and implementation of individualized treatment and discharge plans, AIDS and STD education.
 Programs recommend participation in AA, NA, SOS and other twelve step support groups.